ukhsa-collaboration/fingertipscharts/cran-comments.md

-Package has been modified because of imminent updates to ggplot2 that were going to have knock on effects on the package
+Package has been modified because of more imminent updates to ggplot2 that were going to have knock on effects on the package

 ## Test

 * local Windows 10 install, R 3.6.0
-* used Travis to check on Linux (2019-05-10)
+* used Travis to check on Linux (2019-05-23)

 ## R CMD check results